voidmirror/tp-lab-7/ext/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 attempt to link your test project with the Google Test library when your project and the are not built using the same compiler settings.

-  * LNK2005: symbol already defined in object
+  * LNK2005: character already defined in object
-  * LNK4217: locally defined symbol 'symbol' imported in function 'function'
+  * LNK4217: locally defined character 'character' imported in function 'function'
-  * LNK4049: locally defined symbol 'symbol' imported
+  * LNK4049: locally defined character 'character' imported

 The Google Test project (gtest.vcproj) has the Runtime Library option set to /MT (use multi-threaded static libraries, /MTd for debug).
 If